Congrats to the ER&L 2019 award winners!

 Kristin Sederstrom | University of Kansas Libraries

 Kristin Sederstrom is a Library Manager in the Acquisitions and Resource Sharing department in Watson Library at the University of Kansas.
 In this role, she oversees the payment, renewal, and licensing of our resources.
-She have been at KU Libraries in various positions since 2008, performing e-resource troubleshooting, holdings management, ordering, and project management.
+She has been at KU Libraries in various positions since 2008, performing e-resource troubleshooting, holdings management, ordering, and project management.
 Kristin holds an MLS from Emporia State University.

 ONLINE CONFERENCE AWARDS